hbstack/site/content/develop/style-guide/index.md

 ## SCSS Style Guide

-The stylelint is used to check the SCSS styles.
+Stylelint is used to check the SCSS styles.

 ```sh
 npm run stylelint